 Barker Center 122awcorey [at] fas [dot] harvard [dot] eduContact

 Alex has won two teaching awards at Harvard: an Office of Undergraduate Education Certificate of Teaching Excellence and the Jan Thaddeus Award for Teaching and Service in History & Literature.
-They have presented their work at the Ralph Ellison Seminar at the Library of Congress, as well as the annual conferences of the American Studies Association, the Modern Language Association, and the American Literature Association.
-Currently, Alex is spearheading a project to promote accessibility and inclusion within the History & Literature curriculum.
-A
+They have presented their work at the Ralph Ellison Seminar at the Library of Congress and Hood College, as well as the annual conferences of the American Studies Association, the Modern Language Association, and the American Literature Association.
+In 2019-2020, Alex spearheaded a project to promote accessibility and inclusion within the History & Literature curriculum.